Guide to Using Interactive Student Notebooks in ANY Classroom.

 Left, left – left, right, left.
 FORWARD MARCH!
 Let’s get down and dirty with our INB PREP!
-Who’s with me?
-How can you really figure out how to handle the chaos?
+Now, who’s with me?
+Ultimately, can you really figure out how to handle the chaos?
 Well, my advice it to dive right in.
 LITERALLY.
 I often have my teacher students ask, “Did you practice before you got started?”
 No way!
 How do you practice for the big game?
 Do you have a trial run?
 The best tip I can give you is to get all of your ducks in a row, prepare as much as you can, and step up to bat.
 First things first, let’s just get into the supplies.

 I think this one is pretty self explanatory.
 They need crayons – mmmk?